Function spaces and classifying spaces of algebras over a prop: Props, algebras and moduli spaces

 \subsection{Moduli spaces of algebra structures}

-A moduli space of algebra structures over a prop $P$, on a given chain complex $X$, is a simplicial set whose points are the prop morphisms $P\rightarrow End_X$.
+Throughout the text, we use the Kan-Quillen model category structure on simplicial sets.
+A moduli space of algebra structures over a dg prop $P$, on a given chain complex $X$, is a simplicial set whose points are the dg prop morphisms $P\rightarrow End_X$ and connected components are homotopy classes of $P$-algebra structures on $X$.
 Such a moduli space can be more generally defined on diagrams of chain complexes.
-We then deal with endomorphism props of diagrams.
+We then deal with endomorphism dg props of diagrams.
 To construct properly such a simplicial set and give its first fundamental properties, we have to recall some results about cosimplicial and simplicial resolutions in a model category.
-For the sake of brevity and clarity, we refer the reader to the chapter 16 in \cite{Hir} for a complete treatment of the notions of simplicial resolutions, cosimplicial resolutions and Reedy model categories.
+For the sake of brevity and clarity, we refer the reader to \cite[Chapter 16]{Hir} for a complete treatment of the notions of simplicial resolutions, cosimplicial resolutions and Reedy model categories.

 \begin{defn} Let $\mathcal{M}$ be a model category and let $X$ be an object of $\mathcal{M}$.

 (1) A \emph{cosimplicial resolution} of $X$ is a cofibrant approximation to the constant cosimplicial object $cc_* X$ in the Reedy model category structure on cosimplicial objects $\mathcal{M}^{\Delta}$ of $\mathcal{M}$.